 When you find something you like to do, then you can invest in it.
 And stick with it, even if it’s hard.
-Part of the pleasure of a hobby is becoming good at it, and that doesn’t happen over night.
+Part of the pleasure of a hobby is becoming good at it, and that doesn’t happen overnight.

-Tools You Can Use
+10. Tools You Can Use to Stop Wasting Money

-Sometimes we have to buy things, have to spend money.
-Before you make a sizeable purchase or before you buy something you buy regularly, Google that thing and the words “discount” or “coupon.”
+Sometimes we have to buy things.
+Before you make a sizeable purchase, Google that thing and the words “discount” or “coupon.”
 You can almost always find a way to save a little money.

-You can use sites like ebates which is a shopping portal offering cash back and discounts for more than 2,000 retailers.
+You can use sites like ebates, which is a shopping portal offering cashback and discounts for more than 2,000 retailers.
 Check out the best time of the year to buy various things.
-Big ticket items like electronics, furniture, and appliances go on sale at certain times of the year.
+Big-ticket items like electronics, furniture, and appliances go on sale at certain times of the year.

 These little amounts we mindlessly spend really do add up.
 The $20 you spend on coffee each week and the $60 of food you throw away in a month is all money that you could be investing or at least getting some enjoyment from.